SygniaLabs/BackupKeyManager/README.md

 ## BackupKeyManager

-The BackupKeyManager tool provides information on what and how you can use it.
+The BackupKeyManager help provides information on what and how you can use it.
 There are few verbs alongside with specific flags you can set according to your needs.
+It is important to use this tool together with the Primary domain controller (PDC).
+Privileges required: Domain Admin.

 ### List verbs: